farahwadya/Virtual-Robot-Simulation-/README.md

 ## Project Description

 This project implements a virtual autonomous robot in a 2D grid environment.
+The robot navigates toward a goal while avoiding obstacles and walls using:

+- Breadth-First Search (BFS) for path planning
+- A Finite State Machine (FSM) for decision-making

-The robot can navigate to a goal while avoiding obstacles and walls, using BFS for path planning and a finite state machine (FSM) for decision-making.
-The simulation is visualized using Pygame, showing the robot's movements, states, environment, and how exactly it's moving to reach it's goal.
+The simulation is visualized using Pygame, displaying the robot's movement, states, environment, and how it reaches its goal step by step.

 ---

-## Libraries used
+## Libraries Used

-- Pygame: for visualization
+- **Pygame** – for visualization
-- collections: to import deque. we use it to implement BFS algorithim
+- **collections (deque)** – to implement the BFS algorithm

 ---

-## Classes and Functions per class
+## System Structure

+### Environment
-- **Environment:** Responsible for managing the grid, obstacles, goal detection, and boundary checking.
+Responsible for managing the grid, obstacles, goal detection, and boundary checking.

-  - is_within_bounds, is_obstacle, is_goal, display: this func are used in case there are no visual screen so it display the enviroment

-- **Robot**: Handles movement, sensing, decision-making, state transitions, and path planning.

-  - 2 Enum classes (Direction, RoboteState)
-  - Movement and assigning coordinates Functions (turn_left, turn_right, next position( assign the coordinates of next position), move_forward(move robot if no obstacles or wall)
-  - Sensor Function( sense:check infront of robot only, sense_with_info:print info that been sensed if there's a wall, goal or obstacles 'used for debugging', sense_all_direction:360 c sensor check all cells in all direction around robot.
-  - find_path_bfs: This function helps the robot find the shortest safe path from its current position to the goal.
-  - decide: This function acts as the robot’s brain.
-It analyzes sensor data and determines the next action based on the robot’s current state and environment conditions.
+Functions:
+- `is_within_bounds`
+- `is_obstacle`
+- `is_goal`
+- `display` (used when running without visualization)

 ---

+### Robot
+Handles movement, sensing, decision-making, state transitions, and path planning.

+Includes:
+- 2 Enum classes (`Direction`, `RobotState`)
+- Movement functions:
+  - `turn_left`
+  - `turn_right`
+  - `next_position` (calculates next coordinates)
+  - `move_forward` (moves robot if no obstacle or wall)

+- Sensor functions:
+  - `sense` (checks only in front of the robot)
+  - `sense_with_info` (returns detailed sensor data for debugging)
+  - `sense_all_directions` (360° sensing around the robot)

+- `find_path_bfs`
+  Finds the shortest safe path from the robot’s current position to the goal.

+- `decide`
+  The robot’s "brain".
+Analyzes sensor data and determines the next action based on the current state.

+---

+### Visualizer
+Implements the visualization window using Pygame.

+Functions:
+- `draw_grid`: to draw all cells and bounds of the screen.
+- `draw_robot_state`: to add a note about robot state (idle, avoiding, moving).
+- `update`: to update screen after each movement

+---

+### Simulation
+Manages execution of the robot inside the environment.

+Functions:
+- `step()` – Executes a single logical step
+- `run()` – Runs the full simulation loop
+- `display_robot_info()` – Prints debugging data

+---

+### Main
+Entry point of the program.
+Initializes environment, robot, and simulation.

+---

 ## Features

 ### Core Features
-- 2D grid-based environment with boundaries and obstacles
+- 2D grid-based environment
-- Robot model with position, orientation, and internal states: IDLE, MOVING, AVOIDING, FINISHED
+- Robot with position, orientation, and internal states:
+  - IDLE
+  - MOVING
+  - AVOIDING
+  - FINISHED
-- Movement system: move forward, turn left/right
+- Movement system (forward, left, right)
-- Collision prevention and obstacle detection
+- Collision prevention
-- Decision-making based on virtual sensor inputs
+- Sensor-based decision-making
-- Simulation loop with step-by-step execution
+- Step-by-step simulation loop

-### Extension Tracks Implemented
-- Path Planning using BFS algorithm
-- Obstacle Avoidance with reactive decision-making ( integrated with decide movement method in a special case when robot are in avoiding state).
-- Finite State Machine (FSM) for state-based behavior
-- Visualization using Pygame showing robot, obstacles, goal, and states

 ---

+## Extension Tracks Implemented

+- BFS Path Planning
+- Reactive Obstacle Avoidance
+- Finite State Machine (FSM)
+- Pygame Visualization

+---

 ## Algorithms & Logic

 ### 1. BFS Path Planning
-- Finds the shortest path from the robot's current position to the goal
+- Finds the shortest path to the goal
-- Recalculates path if blocked or path completed
+- Recalculates if path becomes blocked
-- Represented as a list of directions: [NORTH, EAST, EAST, SOUTH, ...]
+- Returns a list of directions:
+  `[NORTH, EAST, EAST, SOUTH, ...]`

 ### 2. Finite State Machine (FSM)

+States:
+- IDLE
+- MOVING
-- States:
+- AVOIDING
-  - IDLE: Robot waits before starting
-  - MOVING: Follows BFS path toward goal
-  - AVOIDING: Reacts to obstacles or walls dynamically
-  - FINISHED: Goal reached
+- FINISHED

-- Transitions occur based on sensor inputs or reaching path end
+Transitions depend on sensor input and environment conditions.

 ### 3. Obstacle Avoidance
-- Uses 360-degree virtual sensors
+- Uses 360° virtual sensing
-- Priority directions: right → left → forward → backward
+- Direction priority:
+  Right -> Left -> Forward -> Backward
-- Turns toward clear path if obstacle detected
+- Switches state when obstacle detected

 ---